Retr0A/Retr0A/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Creativengine
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C++, C#, Java
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Game Engines
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with My Game Engine
-- 💬 Ask me about ...
+- 💬 Ask me about My Repositories
-- 📫 How to reach me: ...
+- 📫 How to reach me: alexxretr0a@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: Retr0A
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: There is no fun fact.
 -->

+- 🔭 I’m currently working on Creativengine
+- 🌱 I’m currently learning C++, C#, Java
+- 👯 I’m looking to collaborate on Game Engines
+- 🤔 I’m looking for help with My Game Engine
+- 💬 Ask me about My Repositories
+- 📫 How to reach me: alexxretr0a@gmail.com
+- 😄 Pronouns: Retr0A
+- ⚡ Fun fact: There is no fun fact.